patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/upgrade.md

 # Major release notes

 The following notes outline the changes we made to our React and HTML (Core) libraries for this major release.
 Breaking changes affect your product’s existing implementation and require you to adjust your codebase.

+Some of these changes can be flagged and fixed automically by using our Codemods, but other changes must be manually addressed.
+When a change require manual intervention, it will be marked accordingly in the notes.

 ## Global changes